tmbumaths/python-workshop/docs/quickstart-python.md

 **Running a simple program**
-In order to run a simple python program and test the installation please follow these stpes
+In order to run a simple python program and test the installation please follow these steps

-1. Open the spyder app
+1. Open the spider app
 2. Type `python("hello world!)`
 3. You can see `hello world` printed in output window.